 –Looking at existing hospital technology and saying “how can we do it better?”
 To miniaturize, reduce costs, and apply digital signal processing and machine learning to create a more useful device to provide better information than large scanning devices.

 –Technology is rapidly advancing basic research, and biosensing materials for tracking, diagnostics, and drug delivery.
 From optogenetics to sweat composition to movement analysis and more.

 -In addition to assessment and early detection of disease, there are lifestyle applications that require medical grade monitoring.
 Sleep is the focus of many, for good reason.
 Many sleep apps that measure movement with the phone.
 Because movement is not a sufficient indicator of sleep, this is not enough.
 Advanced sleep sensing plus advanced sleep engineering, requiring visual or auditory brain stimulation before or during sleep, has a very strong potential to improve quality of life, and reduce the risk of Alzheimer’s, diabetes and other diseases.

 These are just a few of many innovation paradigms that will be discussed at Wearable Tech + Digital Health + Neurotech Silicon Valley — the 10th edition of ApplySci’s conference, and the live embodiment of the ApplySci blog.
 Join us as. we combine the thinking of physicians, physicists, engineers, and mathematicians to take healthcare delivery and drug discovery forward.

 The conference is co-sponsored by the Stanford Wearable Electronics Initiative (e-WEAR).
 Become an affiliate member of e-WEAR and learn more about Stanford activities on wearable electronics.
-The annual affiliate member meeting follows the conference on February 9th, 2017.
+The annual affiliate member meeting will precede the conference.